noraworld/pulsewire-conf/README.md

 Note that only one of PulseAudio or PipeWire can be used at the same time.

 ### Before the detailed setup
 oFono will not be used for this configuration.
-So you need to disable it first.
+So you need to disable it first if you have it installed on your computer.

 ```shell
 sudo systemctl disable --now ofono